TomKrauss/pks-edit/doc/manual/configuration.md

 - _Autosave time_ - can be used to configure the time period during which all changed editors are automatically saved.
 Setting the time to 0 will disable autosave.
 - _Automatically delete autosave temporary files_ - if this option is set, PKS Edit will automatically erase all auto-saved files saved to a temporary directory even after crashes when exiting.
 - _Autosave path_ - configures the PKS Edit temporary directory, where it will autosave files.
-- _Reopen previously open file_ - will have PKS Edit maintain the current _editing session_.
+- _Reopen previously open files_ - will have PKS Edit maintain the current _editing session_.
 When PKS Edit exits, it will save the information about all currently open files and windows (in a file named `pksedit.his`) and will restore these files, when it is restarted.
 - _Save macros on exit_ - when checked all recorded or compiled [macros](macro_language.md) are saved automatically to the compiled macro file (`pksedit.mac`).
 - _Place backup files in temporary directory_ - if this option is set, a copy of a modified file is written to the temporary PKS Edit directory.